 Yet the physical connections between these reefs, the factors responsible for their health, and the conditions most likely to threaten them are not fully understood.
-In April, Falkor will steam to the region for a collaborative project aimed at exploring these connections.
-The work will include expanding on previous research at shallower reefs, as well as the first ever exploration of some deeper sites.
+In April, Falkor steamed to the region for a collaborative project aimed at exploring these connections.
+The work included expanding on previous research at shallower reefs, as well as the first ever exploration of some deeper sites.

 The reefs are part of a large group of submerged and emergent features on the western margin of what’s known as the Oceanic Shoals bioregion, in the Timor Sea.
-Located above large natural gas reserves, they have been of increasing interest in recent years both because of their proximity to the 2009 Montara oil spill, and because of plans to station a floating liquefied natural gas (FLNG) processing facility 100 kilometers to the east, which will likely be the world’s largest floating structure.
+Located above large natural gas reserves, they have been of increasing interest in recent years both because of their proximity to the 2009 Montara oil spill, and because of plans to station a floating liquefied natural gas (FLNG) processing facility 100 kilometers to the east, the world’s the largest offshore facility ever constructed.

-But work to date has been limited and mostly focused on a few key sites.
-The Schmidt Ocean Institute expedition will help identify potentially unique and sensitive habitats, and improve understanding of key ecological processes that shape the reef communities and contribute to their ability to bounce back from disturbances such as bleaching events caused by high water temperatures, and cyclones.
+But work before this cruise has been limited and mostly focused on a few key sites.
+The Schmidt Ocean Institute expedition helped identify potentially unique and sensitive habitats, and improved understanding of key ecological processes that shape the reef communities and contribute to their ability to bounce back from disturbances such as bleaching events caused by high water temperatures, and cyclones.

-Greg Ivey and Ryan Lowe from the University of Western Australia, and Andrew Heyward from the Australian Institute of Marine Science, will co-lead the expedition, which runs from April 10 to May 4, 2015.
-The cruise will have a science party of 14, with additional participants from both of those institutions, as well as from Stanford University in the U.S, and Griffiths University in Australia.
+Greg Ivey and Ryan Lowe from the University of Western Australia, and Andrew Heyward from the Australian Institute of Marine Science, co-led the expedition, which ran from April 10 to May 4, 2015.
+The cruise had a science party of 14, with additional participants from both of those institutions, as well as from Stanford University in the U.S, and Griffiths University in Australia.

 The first research site begins about 400 kilometers north of Broome, the expedition port.
 For 20 years, Australian researchers have been studying one of the region’s most prominent features, Scott Reef, which has emergent North and South plateaus split by a 450-meter-deep channel (see image below).
 The South Reef includes a 300-square-kilometer protected lagoon with depths down to about 70 meters.